 5. The Competition Arena must have a current Surveyors Certificate in accordance with IAAF and ANZ rules

 before the record is set (Current means for that particular meeting where record set).
-Most all - weather tracks in NZ have this certification.

 6. There must be at least two Athletics NZ Graded officials officiating at the time of record performance.
 Where